-Many astronomers lament the amount of light pollution affecting their observations, including at some of the better known dark sky sites.
-Skye, you’ll be pleased to know, was confirmed as having very low levels of light pollution.
-Wherever you have a really wide field of vision the chances of good quality observations increase.
+Many astronomers lament the amount of light pollution affecting their observations.
+Skye has very low levels of light pollution.
+Wherever you have a really wide field of vision the chances of good quality star gazing increases.
 The hill behind Springbank Cottage is ideal and has an extensive horizon.

 What you can do

 - Scan the night sky to try and pick out recognisable stars and constellations.